- Ensure Employee Health and Safety

 OHS Management System

-In addition, Group companies that fall outside the scope of ISO 45001 certificate acquisition also operate under an OHSMS in accordance with guidelines set by the industry or a simple PDCA cycle based on their respective OHS Management Policy and promotion plan.
+In addition, Group companies that fall outside the scope of ISO 45001 certificate acquisition also operate under an OHSMS in accordance with guidelines set by the industry or a PDCA cycle based on their respective OHS Management Policy and promotion plan.
 The corporate staff division is working to raise the level and make improvements to our OHSMS by regularly assessing the processes of our activities.

 - An international standard for OHSMS established by the International Organization for Standardization (ISO) in 2018